ztstroud/mini-computer/atom/HARDWARE.md

 The PC stores the address of the next instruction to execute, and is used as the address in RAM so that it can be loaded.

+### Control
+The control circuit is responsible for setting controls signals based on an instruction.
+It implements the instructions in INSTR.md.